makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-This is my solution to (this)[https://github.com/makersacademy/bowling-challenge] challenge.
+This is my solution to [this](https://github.com/makersacademy/bowling-challenge) challenge.
-I have also created a version of this in (Ruby)[https://github.com/AdamusBG/bowling-challenge-ruby].
+I have also created a version of this in [Ruby](https://github.com/AdamusBG/bowling-challenge-ruby).

-##Scoring in Bowling
+## Scoring in Bowling

 Bowling consists of ten frames (AKA turns) in which (usually) two rolls are made to try and knock over pins.
 Scoring is not a matter of just adding up the knocked over pins.